A-NZ-PEPPOL/Draft-artefacts-for-review/README.md

 This spreadsheet is a working draft including the PINT data model and business rules.
 It highlights the differences to BIS Billing 3.0 and the A-NZ BIS extension.
 Refer to notes in column I for context / justifications for additional elements the PINT model (a super set) has incorporated.

 The A-NZ Peppol Authorities will provide formal updates and communications for PINT.
-However interested parties are welcome to check on its progresses and/or use it as supporting documentation for internal analysis.
+However, interested parties are welcome to check on its progresses and/or use it as supporting documentation for internal analysis.

 # Feedback